If you are a Christian-a follower of Jesus-then ministers

 · Job 22:25-27 (recognize God’s power)

 The final thing spoken concerning what we do when we pray comes from Acts 20:36 and Colossians 4:3.
 Luke and Paul taught our prayers are to give testimony of God.
-This testimony comes from the previous seven things listed here and from what God has done for you.
+This testimony comes from the previous seven things listed and from what God has done for you.
 If your prayer is not a testimony of who God is and what He has done for you, then your prayers are just a laundry list of “gimmes,” like a child’s Christmas wish list.
-If a gimme list describes your prayers, then your prayers - your supposed two-way conversation with God - are not effective.
+If a “gimme” list describes your prayers, then your prayers-your supposed two-way conversation with God-are not effective.
 Your relationship with Him is not vibrant and growing.
 How should we pray then?

 How Should We Pray to God?

 Both the Old and New Testaments record people praying to God as petitioning Him to help them.
-Authors of books in the Bible recorded twenty-four times when people petitioned God to help their own selves.
-The New Testament records these prayers nine times.
+Authors of books in the Bible recorded twenty-four times when people petitioned God to help themselves.
+The New Testament records these prayers of petition nine times.
 Consider these verses:

 · Judges 15:18,